 Coconut oil is capable of a lot of things, and it has been shown to support health through a variety of ways, including:

 The easiest way?
 Cook with it!
-Both butter (and ghee) and coconut oil can be used to replace your traditional cooking oils entirely.
+Both butter, ghee and coconut oil can be used to replace your traditional cooking oils entirely.
 They are much better options!
 Throw all those vegetable oils and fake-butter spreads in the trash, they are NO GOOD.
-Get rid of the Pam spray, Canola oil, I Can’t Believe It’s Not Butter spread, Earth Balance, and all the rest.
+Get rid of the Pam spray, canola oil, I Can’t Believe It’s Not Butter spread, Earth Balance, and all the rest.
 Seriously.
-Please go do that right now!
+Please go do that right now …

 I like to add both butter and coconut oil to the pan when I’m cooking, so I get the benefits of both!
 Just make sure you’re always purchasing organic, grass-fed butter or ghee, and organic coconut oil.
 I prefer cooking with organic, refined coconut oil as it has a very neutral taste.
 For smoothies, raw treats, and eating off the spoon, I prefer organic, unrefined coconut oil.
 Butter and coconut oil have high smoke points, meaning they are great for everything from searing fish and meats to sautéing vegetables.